Pancakem/bmm/README.md

 size of allocated memory to accomodate it.

-The implementation does not expose this memory manager
+The allocator encapsulates the allocation strategy thus the implementation does not expose this memory manager but maintains an internal global variable of the pool.
+So that the caller module needs only worry about creating a pool of its desired size and get and free memory.

 ## API